oyoYnaY/projectFlights-group8/project report.md

 </div>

 ### Idea2-simulate a flight from JFK to the nearest airport in each cluster
+Select the nearest airports from the top ten clusters in the previous aggregation map, choosing the airport closest to the cluster center.
 ```python
 if __name__ == "__main__":
     app.run_server(debug=True)